You can get started for free with one or more Sandbox databases straight away. No trial period, credit card or upfront commitment required.

 You may see an “SSL not available” warning displayed below the link to Launch the Neo4j/Browser interface if it's not possible to open the interface through HTTPS.

-- The plan does support SSL, but you're running an older version of Neo4j.
+This means that you're running an older version of Neo4j.
 The old webadmin does not work properly in SSL proxy scenarios (see this Github issue).
 We recommend you upgrade to a newer version of Neo4j in order to resolve this issue.
 Versions 2.0.x and higher work just fine.

 When HTTP basic authentication credentials are embedded in URLs, Safari will display a warning about a potential phishing attack.
 It is safe to ignore the warning and follow the link from the UI, as long as you are browsing https://app.graphenedb.com.